loganmarchione/loganmarchione.com/content/posts/2023/07/index.md

 - Set the system theme to dark mode
 - Turned off the beep
-- Change the vibration pattern for messages and calls
+- Changed the vibration pattern for messages and calls
-- Change the LCD timeout
+- Changed the LCD brightness and timeout
-- Change the wake settings (e.g., wake on rotate, on hardware button, on touch, on twist)
+- Changed the wake settings (e.g., wake on rotate, on hardware button, on touch, on twist, etc...)

 # Critiques